 When she is not treating patients, you can find Kelly on a volleyball court, walking her dog Ruby or enjoying the outdoors.

 Manual Osteopathic Practitioner

 Laura is a University of Waterloo and Canadian Academy of Osteopathy graduate.
 She discovered osteopathy during her undergrad studies and never looked back.
 She knew immediately this was how she wanted to help people, through an integrative natural approach to healthcare.
 Laura was excited by the way the body was able to heal itself and the only apparatus she needed were her hands.

 Laura is enthusiastic to be able to use the body’s anatomy and physiology to create individualized treatments based on what her patients need.
 She wants to share with people just how amazing their body can be.

 Laura believes her relationship with her horse has given her a patient, quiet and intuitive approach to osteopathy and will continue to use this approach while working as part of the Full Circle Health Network team.

 Amanda views the human body as a perfect creation, self-healing, self-aligning, and self-regulating.
-As a student of the Canadian Academy of Osteopathy, Amanda feels that the wealth of knowledge gained is best put to use to help her clients achieve their overall health goals, through an intuitive and tailored approach.
+As a graduate of the Canadian Academy of Osteopathy, Amanda feels that the wealth of knowledge gained is best put to use to help her clients achieve their overall health goals, through an intuitive and tailored approach.